defconfurs/dc26-fur-scripts/README.md

 data.
 The resulting animations will be included as part of the `animations` module, with each class in this module providing a unique animation.

-Every class provided by this module will present the following interface.
+Every class provided by this module must present the following interface.

 ### `draw()`
 This function is called to render the next frame of the animation to the LED matrix.